 Anonymous joined Watsi on December 9th, 2014.
-Three years ago, Anonymous became the 2643rd member to automatically support a new Watsi patient every month.
-Since then, 3,357 more people have become monthly donors!
-Anonymous' most recent donation traveled 8,500 miles to support Roy, 3-year-old from Kenya, to fund surgery for his hypospadias condition.
+Five years ago, Anonymous joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anonymous' most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.